stacksgov/sips/sip-0xx-improve-sip10/sip-0xx-composable-fungible-token-standard.md

 ## Abstract

 This proposal extends the SIP-010 standard trait for fungible tokens on the Stacks blockchain to support composable fungible tokens with allowances.
 It addresses the limitations of the previous standard, which did not provide sufficient support for composability and security.
 The new trait includes functions for transferring tokens, approving allowances, checking allowances, and transferring tokens using allowances.
-The recommended implementation of `approve` used incremental allowances to avoid rance conditions and double transfering.
+The recommended implementation of `approve` uses incremental allowances to avoid race conditions and double transfering.

 ## Motivation